John Marriott (actor): 1930s and 1940s

 Marriott was born in Boley, Indian Territory which is now a part of Oklahoma.
 He died in Jamaica, Queens, New York City.
 He began his acting career as a member of the Karamu Players in Cleveland in 1922.
 He was a member of the Cleveland Playhouse theater company.
 His first significant role was in the short-lived Broadway production, Too Many Boats, which opened at the Playhouse Theatre on September 11, 1934, but ran for only seven performances.
 Over the next 40 years he would appear in over 20 Broadway productions.
 In 1936 he appeared in a production of Sweet River, an adaptation of Harriet Beecher Stowe's Uncle Tom's Cabin at the 55th Street Theater.
 In 1939 he originated the role of Cal in The Little Foxes, which opened on February 15 at the National Theatre and ran for 410 performances.

 As the new decade dawned, Marriott appeared at the Flatbush Theater in a revival of Langston Hughes' melodrama, Mulatto.
 In 1941 he reprised his role in the William Wyler film version of The Little Foxes, which stars Bette Davis.
 Marriott was one of five members of the original Broadway cast to appear in the film.
 After his foray into film, he would return to New York to focus on his stage career over the next decade.
 In 1941 he appeared in the production of The Pursuit of Happiness, starring Francis Lederer at the Flatbush Theater.
-In 1942, he originated the role of Rodney in Janie, which ran for 642 performances at five different theaters from 1942–44.
+In 1942, he originated the role of Rodney in Janie, which ran for 642 performances at five different theaters from 1942 to 1944.
 The play would be made into a film by Michael Curtiz in 1942, although Marriott was not selected for the film's cast.
 Marriott would also appear in regional theater productions, as he did in a 1944 version of Elena Miramova's play, Dark Eyes in Stamford, Connecticut.
 Also in 1944, he appeared in the Broadway production of No Way Out, at the Cort Theater.
 In 1946 he appeared in the role of Dr. Einstein in the all-Black production of Arsenic and Old Lace, in the debut production of the McKinley Square Players, which starred Abbie Mitchell, Ruby Dee, and Avon Long.
 Also in 1946 he originated the role of Joe Mott, one of the major parts in the Eugene O'Neill classic, The Iceman Cometh, which opened at the Martin Beck Theatre on October 9.
 Marriott was the only Black member of the cast, and after the play opened he said, "I've enjoyed this part more than any I've ever done.
 Joe Mott, the character I portray, is a real part in the story.
 This looks as if, at last, there might be a breaking away from the usual type-casting of butlers or valets Negroes formerly had to do."